raymondbernard/equator/README.md

 1. **Default Dataset**:
    - The file `linguistic_benchmark.json` contains open-ended questions across various categories, such as puzzles, spatial reasoning, and logic.
 This smaller dataset is ideal for quick tests or debugging.
 You are welcome to add more questions to the dataset or customize them for your domain.

-We have a QA dataset, linguistic_benchmark.json, with over 1,000 entries.
-However, we plan to create a website to publish our results using this dataset.---
+We do have a QA `linguistic_benchmark.json with over 1000+ .
+However, we will create a website which will pusblish our resutls using this dataset.
+---

 **Why We Keep Our Dataset Private**